Summer time is my favorite.

 1. Host a “movie under the stars” night.

-According to the American Association of Retired Persons, the 3rd most popular summer activity is watching movies.
+According to the American Association of Retired Persons, the third most popular summer activity is watching movies.

 Sure, you could pay a whopping $12 to go see the newest Marvel movie.